RyuuXS/Reforestation/README.md

-## What is the hardest part about sky diving?
-The ground.
+## What did one wall say to the other wall?
+I'll meet you at the corner!